Tom-Zu/CS130A-research-topK/README.md

 # Tom Zu-research-topK-spacesaving
-top-K space saving algorithm achieved by linked list algorithm proposed in paper "Efficient Computation of Frequent and Top-k Elements in Data Streams"
+Top-K space saving algorithm achieved by linked list

+Algorithm proposed in paper "Efficient Computation of Frequent and Top-k Elements in Data Streams"

 ## running program

-put all data in a .txt file, one data per row.
+Put all data in a .txt file, one data per row.

-file name fname and number K are passed as command-line argument.
+File name fname and number K are passed as command-line argument.

-in terminal:
+In terminal:
 ```
 make all
 ./topK.out fanem K